 - Big Eaters: Los Chimichangos.

-- Cloud Cuckoolander/Mr. Imagination: Skippyjon Jones is defiantly this.
-He refuses to act like a proper cat, much a dismay to Junebug.
+- Cloud Cuckoolander/Mr. Imagination: Skippyjon Jones is definitely this.
+He refuses to act like a proper cat and more like a dog, much a dismay to Junebug.
 Oh, and his crazy adventures with the Los Chimichangos are all imaginary.

 - Continuity Nod: Remember the first villain of the series, El Blimpo Bumblebeeto Bandito?
 Well, he, an ordinary piñata, can be found in Skippy's closet in In The Doghouse.